 - The blue and black wires represent the Cat Sensor’s connector – unplug them.

-- The purple and black wires represent the Bonnet’s wires – unplug them as well.
+- The purple and black wires represent the Bonnet’s wires – unplug them.

 - The red and black wires represent the Battery wires – gently remove them.